ibleaman/JPPC/concerts.md

 _____

-*ENCORE PERFORMANCE OF OUR SPRING 2019 GALA*
+*ENCORE PERFORMANCE OF OUR SPRING 2019 GALA CONCERT*

 ### Yiddish Flavors of Love:
 ### A Musical Celebration